zarf-dev/proposals/0015-helm-value-style-variable-interfaces/README.md

 ### Risks and Mitigations

 This will require some additional processing of the `zarf-config` files to allow them to be processed properly because of Viper's long-running [case-insensitive keys issue](https://github.com/spf13/viper/issues/1014).
 This could be performed similar to UDS CLI's implementation of this feature and / or by deprecating some of the existing less-used formats for configuration.
+(TODO: (@AustinAbro321) - link this to the other ZEP for viper reconsideration)

-The `--set` syntax will change somewhat how variables are interpreted on the CLI (i.e. `--set VAR=100` will no monger represent `"100"` and instead will just be `100` internally).
+The `--set` syntax will change somewhat how variables are interpreted on the CLI (i.e. `--set VAR=100` will no longer represent `"100"` and instead will just be `100` internally).
 For `###` templates this can be mitigated by simply representing the value as a string for backwards compatibility though this will likely need to either be marked as breaking for Helm overrides or have additional flag changes / opt ins for this specific feature.

+As we implement these changes tehre are risks around opening a `string` to an `interface{}` and we should strongly look at adopting many of the [Helm helpers](https://github.com/helm/helm/blob/main/pkg/chartutil/values.go#L71) from their `chartutil` package to ensure that potential security and stability issues are minimized.
+Also called out below we should implement fuzz testing to catch unanticipated issues and provide an additional layer of assurance to the implementation.

 ## Design Details

-This design proposal keeps changes to a minimum to align Zarf Variables with Helm Values with the largest changes being the change from `string` to `interface` and the changes to loading a `zarf-config` file and handling `--set` as described above.
+This design proposal seeks to keep changes to a minimum to align Zarf Variables with Helm Values with the largest changes being the change from `string` to `interface` and the changes to loading a `zarf-config` file and handling `--set` as described above.

+This change will also impact other aspects of Zarf variables as described below:

+- `default` values would now accept an interface - this would affect packages in the same way as zarf-config values for backwards compatibility
+- `setVariables` would still set variables to strings with no additional processing - if more is desired here later (i.e. expanding the `type` field) that would be a separate ZEP

 ### Test Plan